-The emerging use of CCTV cameras transcends from security purposes to creating a powerful security and business intelligence solution.
+The emerging use of CCTV cameras transcends security purposes to create a powerful security and business intelligence solution.
 CCTV cameras are now being utilized for reasons other than keeping an asset or a property safe.

-Congestion detection is used to spot a build-up of congested places in an area of interest especially in train stations, railways, parks, exit roads, retails queues and other public places.
+Congestion detection is used to spot a build-up of congested places in an area of interest, especially in train stations, railways, parks, exit roads, retail queues, and other public places.
 This pushes the leverage for timely actions and reactions.
 Also, this can give statistics when it comes to staff planning and marketing initiatives.
-For example, it can identify when a shopping area is at its busiest time of the day or year, or when a supermarket queues begins to get longer.
+For example, it can identify when a shopping area is at its busiest time of the day or year, or when supermarket queues begin to get longer.

 Video analytics motion detection is very useful in detecting unauthorized entries.
 Let’s say, a staff leaves by an unapproved exit.
 Certain areas of interest can be spotted automatically in a scene and searched through a recording.
 It identifies and scans any significant motion that happened during the recording.
 This comes useful when searching for motion in a steady and quiet place throughout a long period of a recorded video.
 It can be set using parameters like the size of an object and its sensitivity.
 A “no-motion” set-up, on the other hand, allows you to monitor things that should be moving and alert you when motion stops like escalators and conveyor belts to name a few.

 Background modeling is vital to almost every kind of analytic behavior intended to be utilized in outdoor applications.
 It has the capability to identify elements in the background and can remove those traits from the scene.
 Because of this capability, it can perform an analysis of the remaining object within the field of vision.

 Abandoned Object Detection